 Traditional Natural Materials

-Bamboo and Hemp are traditional fibres that substitute cotton and are more ethically produced than cotton.
-Bamboo is a fast very growing fibre without the need for insecticides and pesticides and also does not require replanting.
+Hemp and Bamboo are traditional fibres that substitute cotton and are more ethically produced than cotton.
+Incredibly fast growing, bamboo grows without the need for insecticides and pesticides and also does not require replanting.
 Bamboo can also be transformed easily into yarn without the need for huge amounts of water and contains natural moisture-wicking properties making it more ideal for high aerobic activities.

 Bamboo usually produced a soft hand feel however, the development of bamboo into soft yarn is a long process in which bamboo often passes through a heavy chemical process.
 One example of chemically processed bamboo is the material called Bamboo Rayon.
 The chemical process is commonly used to turn bamboo fibres into a soft handle, silk-like material.
 Some fabric mills have started to use lyocell technology (brand name TENCEL®) to transform bamboo into a soft textile without the use of so many chemicals.